 The variable specgraph_probaerror controls the probability of error allowed. specgraph_maxiter sets the maximal number of iterations before the search stops. specgraph_stopthreshold allows to stop the algorithm when a certain difference between the upper and lower bounds is reached.
 A call to randomize() is required to initialize the random number generator.

 Construction of a graph is made by declaring a variable Graph, taking the number of vertices as an argument.
 Edges are added through the member function AddSymEdge(vertex number, vertex number).
-Vertices are numbered from $0$ to $n-1$.
+Vertices are numbered from to .
 A call to either member function Lambda1() or SpecRad() causes the program to print the bounds on screen.

 The behavior of the program in unspecified in case the graph is not connected or has only one point.